Kumudinivulli/Real-Time-Facial-Emotion-Recognition-System-For-Autism-Support/README.md

 # Emotion Detection System

 ## Description
-This project detects human emotions from images using Deep Learning.
+This project detects human emotions from facial images using Deep Learning, with a focus on analyzing emotional responses in individuals with autism.
-It uses Convolutional Neural Networks (CNN) to classify emotions from facial images.
+It uses Convolutional Neural Networks (CNN) to classify emotions such as Happy, Sad, Angry, Surprise, and Neutral.
+The system can help in understanding and tracking emotional patterns, which is useful for autism therapy and behavioral studies.

 ---